alstroemeria/solaria/docs/spaces/scenes.md

 ## Quartus

+Quartus is our first residential space.
+Modeled after modern luxury condo offerings, it is a perfect place to return to after a long day in Solaris.
 Make yourself at home.

-:::caution
+:::note
-This scene has not been released yet.
+This scene has not been released yet but will be available to members in April 2022.
 :::

 ![Genesis](/img/quartus.jpg)